Heavy rainfall can lead to flooding when water levels rise and inundate nearby land. This is a natural process.

 Flooding in urban and rural NSW costs our economy about $200 million each year, and the human impact is even greater.

 Managing flood risk is everyone’s responsibility.
 Communities need to be prepared for flooding, understand how to respond to flood threats and recover from the impacts of floods.
 We can reduce the impacts of floods by taking action before they occur.

 - Local councils carry out studies to understand flood risk.
 They keep the community informed about flooding, support emergency management planning, and examine options to manage flood risk.

 - Local councils take flooding into account when controlling the development of flood-prone land, and in carrying out management actions including the investigation, design, construction, operation and maintenance of flood mitigation works.

-The NSW Government, through the Office of Environment and Heritage (OEH) and the State Emergency Service (SES), plays an important role in managing flood risk before, during and after floods, across the state.
+The NSW Government, through the Department of Planning and Environment and the State Emergency Service (SES), plays an important role in managing flood risk before, during and after floods, across the state.

 Building the resilience of local communities

 We work with local councils to enable them to better understand and manage the risks and the costs of flooding, and to consider flood risk in their decision making.
 This includes supporting the SES to fulfill its role as the state's flood combat agency.

 We prepare policies and guidelines to help councils manage flood risk.
 This includes the 2005 Floodplain Development Manual, the NSW Government’s Flood Prone Land Policy (see the Floodplain Development Manual), and associated floodplain risk management guidelines and tools.
 We work with a range of Australian, state and local government agencies and the floodplain risk management industry to develop this material and policy.

 Managing flood-prone land in coastal and inland NSW